kinertiateam/goBoost-API-Docs/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-channel_ids | [] | If channel IDs are present it will only return opportunities belonging to those channels.
-Channels are: Google Ads, Facebook Ads, Site start_date | null | If a date is given it will return all opportunities from the start date on (inclusive).
-Format: '' company_ids | [] | If company IDs are present it will only return opportunities belonging to those companies. opportunity_types | [] | If opportunity types are present it will filter for only opportunities of that type.
-Types: call or form. limit | null | If limit is set it will limit the number of returned results.
+channel_ids | [] | If channel IDs are present, it will only return opportunities belonging to those channels.
+Channels are: Google Ads, Facebook Ads, Site start_date | null | If a date is given, it will return all opportunities from the start date on (inclusive).
+Format: '' company_ids | [] | If Company IDs are present, it will only return opportunities belonging to those companies. opportunity_types | [] | If opportunity types are present, it will filter for only opportunities of that type.
+Types: call or form. limit | null | If limit is set, it will limit the number of returned results.
 Default is to return all. page | null | If a page is set, in combination with limit, it will return paginated results.

 This endpoint retrieves opportunities that belong to the organization's companies.